AI-generated text boundary detection with RoFT: Cross-domain transfer

 \section{Cross-domain transfer}

-Table~\ref{tab:cross_roft_mse} supplements Table~\ref{tab:cross_roft} from the original text, reporting the results of cross-domain transfer for our methods on the \emph{RoFT-chatgpt} dataset between four text topics presented in the data.
+Tables \ref{tab:cross_roft_mse} and \ref{tab:cross_roft_acc_full} supplement Table~\ref{tab:cross_roft} from the main text, reporting the results of cross-domain transfer for our methods on the \emph{RoFT-chatgpt} dataset across four text topics present in the data.
 We report in-domain and out-of-domain accuracy: the IN column shows results from domains seen during training, while the OUT column reflects the model's ability to detect artificial texts in the unseen domain corresponding to this column.
 For each model, training was done on three out of the four domains, and the resulting model was tested on the fourth, unseen domain; we used $60\%$ of these subsets, mixed together, as the training set, $20\%$ as the validation set, and $20\%$ as the test set for in-domain evaluation.